circa10a/k8s-label-rules-webhook/README.md

 ### Hot reloading of ruleset

-Update the `rules.yaml` file used by you're deployed instance then send a `POST` request to `/reload` to reload the rules into memory without downtime.
+Update the `rules.yaml` file used by your deployed instance then send a `POST` request to `/reload` to reload the rules into memory without downtime.

 ### Rule validation

-The regex supplied to each rule is compiled when the application starts and is then logged to indicate problems.
+The regex supplied to each rule is compiled when the application starts and any problems are logged.

 You can access the `/validate` endpoint via `GET` request to view any issues with the current ruleset that is loaded.

 ### Easily view loaded ruleset

-Access the `rules` endpoint via `GET` request to see the current rules loaded.
+Access the `/rules` endpoint via `GET` request to see the current rules loaded.

 ### Prometheus Metrics